About Us

 History

-Pioneer Medical Centre is proud to be an accredited training practice for Registrars.
+We are proud to be an accredited training practice for Registrars.
 A Registrar is a fully qualified medical doctor, undertaking advanced training to specialise in General Practice.

 As part of gaining their experience in general practice, Registrars need to be exposed to many different environments.
 This means they move on to a new rotation generally every 6-12 months.
 Whilst this is sad and can be frustrating for patients, it is also exciting and rewarding to know that you have been a part of their training and shaping them to be the best GP they can be.